Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Memory

 \subsection{Personalized Retrieval}

 Memory retrieval determines which stored information becomes available to an agent at inference time and therefore directly influences the quality and consistency of personalized behaviors.
-Unlike conventional RAG systems, retrieval for personalized LLM-powered agents must simultaneously satisfy three requirements: (1) content relevance to the current query, (2) structural consistency with the underlying memory organization, and (3) personal alignment, ensuring that retrieved information reflects the user’s preferences.
-Existing methods address these challenges through three dominant mechanisms: \textit{content-based retrieval}, \textit{structure-aware retrieval}, and \textit{policy-guided retrieval}.
+Unlike conventional RAG systems, retrieval for personalized LLM-powered agents must simultaneously satisfy three requirements: (1) content relevance to the current query, (2) structural consistency with the underlying memory organization, and (3) personal alignment with the user's preferences.
+Existing retrieval methods address these challenges through three dominant mechanisms: \textit{content-based retrieval}, \textit{structure-aware retrieval}, and \textit{policy-guided retrieval}.

-\paragraph{Content-based retrieval} Content-based retrieval identifies relevant memory by measuring semantic or lexical similarity between the user’s query and stored information, typically implemented with dense retrievers (e.g., FAISS \citep{johnson2019billion}, Contriever \citep{izacard2021unsupervised}) or sparse lexical retrievers (e.g., BM25 \citep{robertson2009probabilistic}).
-Retrieved segments are generally appended to the agent's prompt to enrich contextual grounding \citep{wang2025mirix,kim2025pre,xu2025mem}.
-To capture comprehensive information about the user, content-based retrieval can be operated at multiple granularity levels.
-For example, RAPTOR \citep{sarthi2024raptor} and MemTree \citep{rezazadeh2024isolated} perform hierarchical content-based retrieval by selecting nodes whose embeddings are most similar to the query across different abstraction levels, even though the underlying tree structure is not explicitly traversed for reasoning.
-To further improve retrieval quality, some methods incorporate post-retrieval filtering or query refinement. \citet{yuan2025personalized} adopt a self-reflection mechanism that assesses whether the retrieved content is sufficient for response generation and refines the query when necessary.
-While effective at capturing semantic relevance, content-based approaches may overlook structural dependencies and long-range contextual relationships, motivating more structured retrieval designs.
+\paragraph{Content-based retrieval} Content-based retrieval selects relevant memory primarily through semantic or lexical similarity between the current query and stored information, typically using dense or sparse retrievers \citep{johnson2019billion,izacard2021unsupervised,robertson2009probabilistic}.
+Retrieved content is then incorporated into the agent's prompt to improve contextual grounding \citep{wang2025mirix,kim2025pre,xu2025mem}.
+This mechanism can also operate at multiple levels of granularity.
+For example, RAPTOR \citep{sarthi2024raptor} and MemTree \citep{rezazadeh2024isolated} retrieve memory across different abstraction levels based primarily on query similarity, even when the stored memory is hierarchically organized.
+Some methods further refine retrieval after the initial search.
+For instance, \citet{yuan2025personalized} uses self-reflection to assess whether the retrieved content is sufficient for response generation and revise the query when necessary.
+While effective for semantic matching, content-based retrieval does not explicitly model structural dependencies among memory items and may therefore overlook long-range contextual relations.